ethereumclassic/ethereumclassic.github.io/content/blog/2022-12-29-ethereum-classic-course-2-the-cypherpunks/index.md

 ![The four technologies that form part of BTC and ETC.](./etc-course-pioneer-tech-btc-etc.png)

-In our next class we will explain the four precursor technologies invented by these Cypherpunks that eventually gave way and formed part of Bitcoin and what is now Ethereum Classic:
+In our next class we will explain the four precursor technologies invented by these Cypherpunks that eventually gave way to and formed part of Bitcoin and what is now Ethereum Classic:

 1. HashCash
 2. Bit Gold